PitziLabs/workstation-bootstrap/README.md

 **The `set -e` arithmetic trap** — In bash, `((count++))` returns exit code 1 when `count` is 0, which kills `set -e`.
 All scripts use `((count++)) || true`.

 **Clone via HTTPS, not SSH** — Fresh VMs don't have SSH keys. `gh auth setup-git` configures HTTPS auth through the GitHub CLI.
 One less thing to manage.

+**OS module** — Starship's `[os]` module auto-detects the Linux distribution and shows an emoji icon in the prompt.
+When working across three environments (Chromebook Crostini, Xubuntu VM, Fedora VM), the icon provides instant visual context for which package manager and system conventions apply.

+**VS Code debconf pre-seed** — The `code` .deb package asks via debconf whether to add Microsoft's APT repository.
+Even with `apt-get -y`, this debconf question blocks in non-interactive mode.
+Fix: `debconf-set-selections` pre-seeds the answer before install.

 ### Crostini-specific